 As you may imagine, they used to buzz around a plethora of parts of England, Southern Scotland and Wales.
 After their rapid decline throughout the twentieth century, they are very much localised to several places like the Thames Gateway.
 Bear in mind that, regardless, you won’t see them before April anyway!

-They are mostly associated with complicated flowers that are members of the Lamiaceae and Fabacaea families.
+They are mostly associated with complicated flowers that are members of the Lamiaceae and Fabacaea families, such as the Lavender and Betony plants.
 Preferring to nest in patches of thick vegetation and sometimes old mice burrows, it is no wonder they value the areas where these flowers are particularly abundant.

 If you are ever lucky enough to spy one of these bumblebees, you will notice that they are a lot smaller and appear greyer than other carders.
 The workers (9mm long), males (11mm long) and queens (13mm long) display a darker patch between their wings and one or two dark stripes around their abdomen.
 All of the castes’ tails are either orange or buff toned but, if they have a lot of white hairs around it, then expect it to seem dull.